bharatmahaur/ComparativeStudy/README.md

 <br>

 ## Mosiac Augmentation
-Go to the mosiac folder run :
+Go to the mosiac augmentation folder simply run [mosaic](https://github.com/bharatmahaur/ComparativeStudy/blob/main/mosaic%20augmentation/mosaic.py)

 ## Training and Evaluation
-To train the model(s) in the paper, go to the folder:
+To train the model(s) in the paper, go to the individual folder for furthur instructions.

 ## Trained Weights